UncleWeeds/DevOps-MLOps-Assignment/README.md

   `kubectl apply -f scheduler.yaml`

   `kubectl port-forward svc/task-scheduler-service 5000:5000` ( This command forwards port 5000 of the task-scheduler-service service to port 5000 on your localhost.
-You can now access the Task Scheduler application by navigating to http://localhost:5000 in your web browser.)
+You can now access the Task Scheduler application at port 5000.)

   ### Step 6: Configure Argo CD